 Little did I know, it was only beginning!
 President Kennedy was assassinated during my senior year.
 This set off a chaotic chain of events which took 15 years to run its course.
 The Vietnam War, race riots, illegal drugs, religious fanaticism, women's liberation, homosexuality and the political corruption of Watergate piled wave upon wave.
 I plowed through my 20s.
 I got an Associate degree from Lindsey Wilson College in central Kentucky in 1967.
 I was majoring in English.
 For the first time, I was taking an interest in literature.
 I was reading novels and grappling with European history.
 I thirsted for knowledge.
 I was eligible for the draft and like other young men, confused about Vietnam.
 The war made no sense!
 Nor did the draft.
 We were told we were in Vietnam to contain Communism.
 I had trouble understanding what a Communist was.
 No man could look at another and recognize him as a Communist.
 The isolated geography of Vietnam was a problem.
 It lay behind the Philippines on the map.
 It did not jut out like the Korean peninsula.
 It was hard to get to and hard to defend.
 The draft could not be justified.
 Something in me was saying no man had the right to take another man off the street and put him in a war against his will.
 Nevertheless, the draft was real.
 You went when you were called or risked the chance of being sent to prison.
 After getting a third year of college, my draft papers came.
 My education was without direction, and I went into the army in October, 1969.
 I took basic training at Fort Knox, Kentucky.
 After advanced training in radio school, I received orders for Germany.
 I recall standing in formation and looking at those orders.
 What a relief!
 By 1970, most of America had turned against the war, and Richard Nixon was slowly pulling troops out.
 Vietnam was becoming something people wanted to forget.
 I set out for Germany.
 I had studied German for 2 semesters and knew a few words.
 Once in Frankfurt, I found that the prostitutes spoke fluent English.
 I avoided them.
 I was thinking of the girl I left behind.
 I knew it was over but consoled myself with false hope.
 I did not care for Germany.
 It was dark and depressing.
 Buildings were drab.
 It was like going back to the Middle Ages.
 I ended up in a nuclear platoon.
 Over my head!
 German beer was potent, and I drank too much.
 By the time I received my discharge, America had changed.
 Hippie life had become a norm for young people.
 A grass roots religious movement was sweeping the country as baby boomers searched for answers in the aftermath of war.
 They looked to Buddhism and various forms of mysticism.
 Cults sprang up, and I got involved with Jesus freaks.
 We attended a Pentecostal church, spoke in tongues and wrote gospel songs.
 "Jesus Paid My Debt" came from that period and to this day, I regard the essence of the New Testament as ultimate reality.

 In late 1973, I recorded a song called "Long Live Rock n Roll."
 It was a tribute to what was then 20 years of rock n roll.
 I pressed 1000 copies in Nashville and mailed them across the country.
 I would hear from that song in 1981 while working for the State of Tennessee.
 The people who had the publishing on "Long Live Rock n Roll" called to say Elvis Presley had recorded my song and that RCA had released it on an 8-record set called Elvis Aron Presley.
 I was ecstatic!
-Wasn't this what I had dreamed of?
+Wasn't this my dream?
 I went to a record shop and bought the vinyl set.
 I took it home and played it only to be disappointed.
 It was my title, and I was credited as the writer, but it was not my song.
 It is hard to say what it was.
-The band was jamming, and Elvis was groaning in the background.
-My father said it was my song.
+The band was jamming, and Elvis was moaning in the background.
+My dad said it was my song.
 I knew it was not.
-It makes a funny story now, but it was all secondary to the fact that making a record gave me new hope.
-I could do things.
+It makes a funny story, but it was all secondary to the fact that making a record gave me new hope.
+I could do things!
 What next?
 I decided to finish college with help from the GI Bill.
 I had a plan.
 I had the idea of being a librarian since I had read a variety of books by this time and wanted to be around them.
 It did not occur to me that I did not have the temperament of a librarian.
 I was a bull in a china closet.
-But I had to do something.
+But I had to do something!
 I finished my Bachelor's Degree in English at Union College in Barbourville, Kentucky.
 Nearly all my courses were independent.
 I wrote papers and took them in.
 I studied Greek drama, Shakespeare and the British Romantic poets.
 I was out of my mind but graduated and moved to Nashville to pursue a Master's Degree in Library Science.
-Peabody College is now part of Vanderbilt University, and I am living in an apartment complex on the Vanderbilt campus as I edit my bio.
+Peabody College is now part of Vanderbilt University, and I am living in an apartment on the Vanderbilt campus as I edit my bio.
 It is hard not to believe in full circles.
 I got the MLS and took a library job at Castle Heights Military Academy in Lebanon, east of Nashville off Interstate-40.
 It was a high school.
 For someone who hated school, I could not get enough.
 I was in my early 30s, and working with teenagers gave me a sense of responsibility.
 I quit drinking and tried to hold myself as an example for young people.
 I put on the same uniform I had worn in the army.
 It was not easy.
 I was neither a soldier nor a librarian by nature.
-These were things I was caught up in from my youth.
+These were things I was caught up in, in my youth.
 My second year at Castle Heights, the songwriter in me came out.
 I put together a band composed of students, and we recorded an album with my friend Bill Davis.
 I met Bill while attending Peabody.
 He was a music major with ambitions of writing "serious music."
 Our album was centered around a song I wrote called "Phoenix."
 We called the album Rising from the Ashes.
-I was fascinated with the idea of resurrection, rising from one's ashes.
-I liked comebacks, and comeback songs became a category within my catalog.
-I suspected I was knocking myself down so I would have the opportunity of making yet another comeback.
-The album left me closer to the students than to the faculty, and I received a pink slip.
+I liked comebacks, and comeback songs were a category within my catalog.
+The album left me closer to the students than to the faculty, and I was fired.
 I could no longer do the military thing.
 I was 32.
 Jimmy Carter was president, and times were good.
-Disco music was on fire.
+Disco music was everywhere.
 ABBA was on the radio with "Dancing Queen," and The Bee Gees burned with "Night Fever."
-I wanted a girl friend.
+I wanted a girl friend!
 I wanted to get married.
 I bought a house in Lebanon and moved in alone.
 By October, 1978, I had another library job, this time with the State of Tennessee in Nashville.
-Jesus!
 I was not cut out to be a librarian!

 It did not take long.
 I went to work at the Tennessee State Library.
 My assistant sat at the desk behind me.
 It was Karen, the future mother of my son.
 We got to know each other quickly.
 She was married to a man who worked on another floor in the library.
 It was the same story, another unhappy wife.
 She said that the week before, she had loaded her car and driven around the block only to return because she had nowhere to go.
 Karen wanted a house.
 Her husband wanted to drink up their money and run to Florida every time he got a chance.
 She wanted a baby.
 He did not want one because he had a son by a previous marriage.
 Karen and I sat side by side, checking in serials.
 The chemistry was strong.
 We rubbed our legs together.
 Other employees noticed.
 10 days after I took the job, Karen was in my bed in Lebanon.
 We set up a pattern of Thursday nights.
 She told her husband that she was selling Avon when she was driving to Lebanon to be with me.
 One night, we met on the corner by the library to go to a movie.
-A fellow worker drove by, and we were sure he saw us.
+A fellow employee drove by, and we were sure he saw us.
 We saw a Woody Allen movie that night called Interiors, possibly his worst.
-Then things came to a head!
+Things came to a head!
 I told Karen to leave her husband and move in with me.
 I had a house and promised her a baby.
 She was not sure.
-We lay on the floor in my living room after sex.
+We lay on the floor on my living room after sex.
 She cried and said she needed 6 months to think it over.
 Her mascara ran.
 I laughed and told her she looked like Alice Cooper.
 6 months was too long!
-I insisted that she move in right away.
-She said she would do it after Thanksgiving.
-She spent Thanksgiving at her detested in-laws' house and later recalled thinking, "This is the last time!"
-Karen's daddy rented a U-Haul and moved her belongings to my house the next day while her husband was at work.
-It was Friday, and we fell asleep that night in each other's arms.
+I insisted she move in right away.
+She said she would move in after Thanksgiving.
+She spent Thanksgiving with her detested in-laws and later recalled thinking, "This is the last time!"
+Karen's daddy rented a U-Haul and moved her stuff to my house while her husband was at work.
+It was Friday, and we went to sleep that night in each other's arms.
 It would be that way for a while.
 We did the right thing!